Postgres

 ]

-is the password rotation period of the role in seconds (optional with a default of86400
+nameis the chosen name of the rolerotation_periodis the password rotation period of the role in seconds (optional with a default of86400)

 vault {